Reri Grist: Life and career

 In the same year, Grist first sang at the San Francisco Opera as Rosina in Il barbiere di Siviglia.
 Throughout twelve consecutive seasons there, she added to her repertoire Oscar in Un ballo in maschera, Manon in Massenet's Manon and Susanna in Le nozze di Figaro.

 In 1964, she made an acclaimed debut as Zerbinetta at the Salzburg Festival, where she performed throughout twelve seasons in Mozart and R. Strauss operas conducted by Karl Böhm, Zubin Mehta and Herbert von Karajan.

 Grist's Metropolitan Opera debut on February 25, 1966, was as Rosina in Il barbiere di Siviglia.
 Additional roles throughout thirteen seasons included Gilda, Oscar, Olympia, Sophie and Zerbinetta.

 From 1965 to 1987, she performed regularly at the Bayerische Staatsoper Munich in new productions, among which were Richard Strauss' Die schweigsame Frau, Falstaff, Le Nozze di Figaro, and Il barbiere di Siviglia.
 Guest appearances included performances at Lyric Opera of Chicago, Deutsche Oper Berlin, La Scala Milano, Buenos Aires, Holland Festival, and Die Wiener Festwochen.

 Grist ended her operatic career in 1991 at De Nederlandse Opera, Amsterdam, in the one-woman opera, Neither by Morton Feldman/Samuel Beckett, directed by Pierre Audi.
-In that year, she also sang the role of "the Italian Singer" in the San Francisco Opera production of Cappriccio.
+In that year, she also sang the role of "the Italian Singer" in the San Francisco Opera production of Capriccio by Richard Strauss.

-Grist has held professorships in Voice at the School of Music, Indiana University Bloomington and at the Hochschule für Musik und Theater Munich.
+Grist has held professorships in voice at the School of Music, Indiana University Bloomington and at the Hochschule für Musik und Theater Munich.

 Honors include the title of Bayerische Kammersängerin awarded to her in 1976 and a Legacy Award of the American Opera Association in 2001.

 Grist lives in Germany with her husband, orchestra administrator Dr. Ulf Thomson.